-One Sunday morning, eleven friends, mostly in their twenties, gathered in a living room in a little house not far from the University of Maryland.
+One Sunday morning in April, 1982, Brian McLaren, along with 10 friends, mostly in their twenties, gathered in a living room in a little house not far from the University of Maryland.
 The group consisted of men and women from nearly eleven Christian backgrounds—Catholic, Protestant, non-charismatic, charismatic, denominational, nondenominational.
 They shared a common desire—to become an exciting, effective church that would welcome and embrace spiritual seekers of all kinds—Christians from many traditions and also those who had no-prior experience or knowledge of Christianity.
-It was April, 1982.

 The church grew over the next 15 years, moving from place to place to accommodate its increasing size, until in 1996, after an outpouring of sacrificial giving, Cedar Ridge became owners of a beautiful 63 acre historic property in Burtonsville, Maryland.